jskov/openapi-jaxrs-client/src/docs/Development.md

 # Eclipse

-Be sure to avoid using buildship
+Be sure to avoid using buildship.

+find . -name bin -o -name .factorypath -o -name .classpath | xargs echo rm -rf

+./gradlew eclipse

+* Import main projet.
+* Select in Package Explorer and import, import the sub modules.
+* model will fail - delte its .factorypath (again)

+Seems to settle.
+What a pain!